 Generally, having higher BMI will likewise associate with a greater risk of cardiovascular disease.
 And generally, those with higher BMI going on a diet to bring it down to “normal” levels with reduce their cardiovascular risk.

-Of course, if BMI were the only measurement we had, then it might be the best one.
+Of course, if BMI were the only measurement we had, then it would be the best one (and technically, the worst one too).
 But we have others that are more accurate to assess if you’re actually overweight that are clearly better.

 Yet what if we had 100,000 studies using BMI, and this was a couple orders of magnitude greater than studies around any other measurement?
 Would that make BMI the best marker given the volume of studies, regardless of its lower quality when compared to other metrics?
 If other studies came forward showing, say, DXA scans were much more accurate in assessing this same risk, could it be countered that these studies were too few in number next to the wealth of existing BMI data?